Illinois State Capitol: Old State Capitol – Springfield

 On July 4, 1837, the first brick was laid for Illinois's fifth capitol designed by John F. Rague (1799–1877), who also designed the nearly identical Iowa Old Territorial Capitol.
 After 16 years of work, in 1853, the fifth Illinois Capitol was completed and the first in Springfield for a total sum of $260,000, almost twenty times the cost of any such previous structure.
 The building was designed in then popular Greek Revival architectural style from stone quarried 6 miles away from the site in Springfield.
 For many years, it was considered the largest and most extravagant capitol among the western frontier states in the United States and a source of pride.

-The fifth capitol is closely associated with local New Salem storekeeper, splitter of logs and rails, later to become the self-educated, voracious reader becoming a Springfield lawyer and future 16th President Abraham Lincoln (1809–1865, served 1861–1865), It was here that he argued cases before the local magistrates as a circuit rider elevating to the courthouse of the Illinois Supreme Court, served in the Illinois General Assembly (state legislature), first debated Senator Stephen Douglas, for elections in 1858 to be chosen United States Senator from Illinois to Washington, delivered his famous "House Divided" speech in June 1858, his farewell remarks in February 1861, at the local railroad station before leaving on his cross-country train journey to the White House, and returned four years later in a black-draped funeral mourning car to lay in state in death after his assassination at Ford's Theatre on April 14, 1865, later to be interred in the Lincoln Tomb.
+The fifth capitol is closely associated with 16th President Abraham Lincoln (1809–1865, served 1861–1865); It was here that he argued cases before the local magistrates as a circuit rider elevating to the courthouse of the Illinois Supreme Court, served in the Illinois General Assembly (state legislature), first debated Senator Stephen Douglas, for elections in 1858 to be chosen United States Senator from Illinois to Washington, delivered his famous "House Divided" speech in June 1858, his farewell remarks in February 1861, at the local railroad station before leaving on his cross-country train journey to the White House, and returned four years later in a black-draped funeral mourning car to lay in state in death after his assassination at Ford's Theatre on April 14, 1865, later to be interred in the Lincoln Tomb.

 As Illinois prospered and experienced several booms in population, economic and industrial growth, the fifth Capitol became crowded, especially as a result of relocations after the American Civil War (1861–1865).
 Two years later, on February 24, 1867, the state General Assembly voted to construct a new larger Capitol.
 After breaking the ground for the sixth and current Illinois State Capitol in 1868, beginning an expensive two decades-long construction project extending to 1888.
 The state recouped the costs of the earlier fifth Capitol by selling it to the local Sangamon County government for $200,000.
 It served as the old Sangamon County Courthouse for an additional 73 years until 1961 when the state re-purchased the now historical treasure building back and repaired / renovated and especially restored it to be close to its mid-19th century appearance as a historic landmark of Illinois and American history, designated as the Old State Capitol State Historic Site.